AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 ## Upon The Revival Of Original Creator's Life

-In the extremely unlikely event of Original Creator's revival, the Agreement will be handled based on individual situations.
+* In the extremely unlikely event of Original Creator's revival in any form, the Agreement will be handled based on individual situations.

+* The revival of Original Creator can be from any cause or form, including:

+  * Technological

+  * Spiritual

+  * Divine

+  * Others

 ### Original Identity Conditions